industrial-edge/iectl-workflow/docs/installation.md

 ## Prerequisites

-> **Note** Linux device is used to run shell scripts with IECTL commands
+> **Note** Linux machine is used as development environment to run shell scripts with IECTL commands

 ### Install Industrial Edge Control

 1. Go to the IE-HUB and navigate to the "Download Software" section.
-2. Click on "Developer Tools" and download Indsutrial Edge Control executable file for Linux.
+2. Click on "Developer Tools" and download Industrial Edge Control executable file for Linux.
 3. Extract the file and copy to your Linux device.
 4. Open terminal in the directory with the `iectl` executable file and run this command to make IECTL tool executable